ARTICLE

 Chemical weathering changes the molecular structure of rocks and soil.
 For instance, carbon dioxide from the air or soil sometimes combines with water in a process called carbonation.
 This produces a weak acid, called carbonic acid, that can dissolve rock.
 Carbonic acid is especially effective at dissolving limestone.
 When carbonic acid seeps through limestone underground, it can open up huge cracks or hollow out vast networks of caves.
 Carlsbad Caverns National Park, in the U.S. state of New Mexico, includes more than 119 limestone caves created by weathering and erosion.
 The largest is called the Big Room.
 With an area of about 33,210 square meters (357,469 square feet), the Big Room is the size of six football fields.

-Sometimes, chemical weathering dissolves large portions of limestone or other rock on the surface of the Earth to form a landscape called karst.
+Sometimes, chemical weathering dissolves large portions of limestone or other rock on the surface of Earth to form a landscape called karst.
 In these areas, the surface rock is pockmarked with holes, sinkholes, and caves.
 One of the world’s most spectacular examples of karst is Shilin, or the Stone Forest, near Kunming, China.
 Hundreds of slender, sharp towers of weathered limestone rise from the landscape.

 Another type of chemical weathering works on rocks that contain iron.
 These rocks turn to rust in a process called oxidation.
 Rust is a compound created by the interaction of oxygen and iron in the presence of water.
 As rust expands, it weakens rock and helps break it apart.